 What are the other Names of this Condition?
 (Also known as/Synonyms)

-- Numerous signs and symptoms of the allergic reaction may be noted including runny nose, hives, itching of the skin, breathing difficulties, nausea and vomiting, and indigestion.
-In extremely rare cases, Coconut Allergy may lead to an anaphylactic shock, which is a medical emergency
+- The respiratory system is mainly affected and the signs and symptoms of Cockroach Allergy may include runny nose, sneezing, and breathing difficulties.
+In some cases, it may lead to an anaphylactic shock, which is a medical emergency

-- Anti-allergic medications form the first line of treatment for mild Coconut Allergies.
+- Anti-allergic medications form the first line of treatment for mild Cockroach Allergies.
 However, in the case of a severe allergic reaction (anaphylaxis), epinephrine or adrenaline injections are recommended

-- The prognosis of Coconut Allergy is generally good with suitable treatment, although in some individuals it may be present lifelong.
-Awareness of such allergies and avoidance of specific foods that causes the allergy (via allergen-free foods) is the best form of prevention
+- The prognosis of Cockroach Allergy is generally good with adequate treatment, although the condition can recur.
+Awareness of such allergies and taking steps to eliminate cockroaches from homes is the best form of prevention

-Who gets Coconut Allergy?
+Who gets Cockroach Allergy?
 (Age and Sex Distribution)

 - No gender preference is noted and both males and females are affected